rsdoiel/antenna/planet.md

 ---

-## US-China trade talks resume as Trump hails 'total reset'
+## US 'optimistic' as trade talks with China continue

 date: 2025-05-11, from: RTÉ News

-Talks between top US and Chinese officials have resumed for a second day, after US President Donald Trump voiced optimism over the negotiations aimed at de-escalating trade tensions sparked by his aggressive tariff rollout.
+The United States expressed optimism as talks with top Chinese officials continued for a second day in a bid to de-escalate trade tensions sparked by President Donald Trump's aggressive tariff rollout.

 <br>